mrkamel/search_flip/README.md

 * `merge`

-You can merge relations, ie. combine the attributes (constraints, settings, etc) of two individual relations:
+You can merge criterias, ie. combine the attributes (constraints, settings, etc) of two individual criterias:

 ```ruby
 CommentIndex.where(approved: true).merge(CommentIndex.search("hello"))